EltonC06/TicTacToe-frontend/README.md

    - Open the project folder in your preferred code editor.

 4. **Run the Front-End**
-   - Use the Live Server extension (or any other web server) to serve the front-end files.
+   - Use the Five Server extension (or any other web server) to serve the front-end files.

 ### Note
+- The `baseURL` variable is predefined to use the URL of the TicTacToe back-end server hosted on Render.
+You can leave it unchanged as it is already functional; simply run it using a tool like Five Server, and it should work simply.

+- **Important:** As I am using the free plan on Render, the requests may take some time, especially initially.
+However, they should become a bit faster after the first few requests.

-- If you want to test the application, please follow the instructions for the back-end project.
-Start by running the back-end server.
+- If you prefer to run the back-end server on your own machine, please follow the instructions provided above.
+Don't forget to change the `baseURL` in the `.js` file to match your setup (commonly: `localhost:8080`).

-- After the back-end server is running, proceed to run this front-end application so they can be integrated properly.

-- **Important:** It is recommended to use the port 8080 to host the back-end application.

-- **If you are not using port 8080**, please make sure to update the API endpoints in the front-end code to match the port your back-end is running on.

 ## Author